 From the get-go, both parties are thinking about money and divorce

 Conditions agreed upon before marriage may no longer suit both parties by the time they get divorced.
 While starting out on equal footing financially at the beginning of a marriage, one spouse may become a stay-at-home parent while the other focuses on career, which can quickly create a difference in the balance of personal wealth.
 Prenups might not consider this factor and leave one spouse far worse off monetarily than the other.
-Marriage is always the coming together of two complex people into a complex life.
-Divorce can’t always be neat and clear, so it may take another qualified human to tend to the real aftermath A judge is far more able to determine who deserves what after the divorce than two young people about to get married.
+Sure, couples can (and perhaps should) update their prenup, but doing so sure does take the romance out of a marriage.
+Nothing says happy anniversary like updating a prenup.

 They may not even hold up in court

 While prenups have risen in popularity, the 2013 decision by a New York judge to disregard one during a couple’s divorce set the precedent that they are not rock solid, legally.
+There have since been other cases and rulings that have further weakened the strength of prenups.
 That defeats the whole purpose of even signing one to begin with.
 Not reporting all assets, not having the correct legal representation, being too one-sided, or errors in paperwork are among many formalities that can undo a prenup.
 This issue is exacerbated by constantly changing laws, which can make a prenup that was set up perfectly before the marriage lose its validity by the time it is over.
-There are also differences between the way each state views them, adding to complications.
+There are also differences between the way each state and country views them, adding to complications.
 Going through the cost, time and effort to set up a prenup may not be worthwhile if it can be voided anyway.

 They Establish Fairness and Transparency